Board Member Bios

 Sunny Munroe, Board member (Federal nominee)

-The Mackenzie Valley Review Board members and staff welcome Ms. Sunny Munroe back to the Review Board, who was re-appointed on January 11, 2017 for a second term.
+The Mackenzie Valley Review Board members and staff welcome Ms. Sunny Munroe back to the Review Board, who was re-appointed in March 2023, she is currently serving her 4th term.

-Ms. Munroe, nominated and appointed by the federal government, brings a thorough understanding of the regulatory process from her previous three-year appointment to the Board that ended September, 2015.
+Ms. Munroe, nominated and appointed by the federal government, brings a thorough understanding of the regulatory process from her previous three-year appointments to the Board that ended 2015 and 2020.

 She lives in Yellowknife from where she has worked and travelled extensively throughout the north for more than two decades.
 For her work for the Board Ms. Munroe can draw on a wide range of northern knowledge and experience.
 She has worked as a journalist, editor, community relations consultant, business liaison and communications manager and holds a Bachelor of Arts in Communications, a Certificate in Public Consultation from the International Association of Public Participation and is a member of the Editors Association of Canada.